 Reading: We will continue to work through narrative nonfiction texts and comprehension strategies during our Reader's Workshop mini lessons.
 Your readers will use text evidence to make inferences about the subject(s) of the true stories we read.
 We will also spend some time this week reviewing strategies your readers can use while answering a multiple choice question.

 Writing: Students will continue to write expository pieces.
 We've worked with graphic organizers to brainstorm supporting details that support our main ideas.
 This week, we will focus on the structure of an expository essay.
 We will model how to transfer important information from a graphic organizer into paragraphs within their essay.
+Social Studies: We're looking forward to this week's activity in social studies!
+We will be using a paper-based grid map to play Battleship.
+Students will play one another to practice navigating grid maps.
+We will then journal about our experience and strategy of using a grid map to play the game.

 Math: We will continue to dive deeper into Division word problems while introducing them to the various strategies that will build their confidence in solving those problems.
 We will discuss what Division means, review new vocabulary words (multiples, dividend, divisor, and quotient), and discuss when they divide in their life.
 Knowing their fact families can them solve problems!
 Please have your students study their multiplication facts.
 We like to have students skip count for fun (multiples of 6: 6, 12, 18)!